auraphp/Aura.Dispatcher/README.md

 ### Embedding Objects in Parameters

-If you like, you can place dispatchable objects in the parameters directly.
+If you like, you can place dispatchable objects directly in the parameters.
-(This is sometimes how micro-framework routers work.)
-For example, let's put a closure into the `controller` parameter; when we invoke the dispatcher, it will invoke the closure directly.
+(This is often how micro-framework routers work.)
+For example, let's put a closure into the `controller` parameter; when we invoke the dispatcher, it will invoke that closure.

 ```php
 <?php